 The College is committed to ensuring that students with disabilities, who need service animals, are able to maintain such animals on campus.
-Dr. Chetan Joshi, the Coordinator of Disability Services at the College will meet with the student to engage in an interactive process and develop a plan tailored to the needs of the student and the College, in cases where there are concerns about the safe use of a service animal.
+The Disability Services Coordinator at the College will meet with the student to engage in an interactive process and develop a plan tailored to the needs of the student and the College, in cases where there are concerns about the safe use of a service animal.

 Students with disabilities desiring to use a service animal on campus must register with the Office of Disability Services.
-A student with a disability who uses a service animal and who resides in College-owned housing is required to alert the Office of Disabilities Services, in advance, of the student’s desire to house the animal in College-owned housing.
+A student with a disability who uses a service animal and who resides in College-owned housing is required to alert the Disability Service Coordinator (717) 358-5988, in advance, of the student’s desire to house the animal in College-owned housing.
 Different issues, responsibilities and documentation requirements may apply in the context of housing for students with disabilities who use a service animal.

 No service or assistance animal is permitted to reside in student housing without advanced written approval from the College.